 - And then there are some one-off internal implementations which you should never really see:

 - There is an actor reference which does not represent an actor but acts only as a pseudo-supervisor for the root guardian, we call it “the one who walks the bubbles of space-time”.

 Since actors are created in a strictly hierarchical fashion, there exists a unique sequence of actor names given by recursively following the supervision links between child and parent down towards the root of the actor system.
-This sequence can be seen as enclosing folders in a file system, hence we adopted the name “path” to refer to it.
-As in some real file-systems there also are “symbolic links”, i.e. one actor may be reachable using more than one path, where all but one involve some translation which decouples part of the path from the actor’s actual supervision ancestor line; these specialities are described in the sub-sections to follow.
+This sequence can be seen as enclosing folders in a file system, hence we adopted the name “path” to refer to it, although actor hierarchy has some fundamental difference from file system hierarchy.

 An actor path consists of an anchor, which identifies the actor system, followed by the concatenation of the path elements, from root guardian to the designated actor; the path elements are the names of the traversed actors and are separated by slashes.

 An actor reference designates a single actor and the life-cycle of the reference matches that actor’s life-cycle; an actor path represents a name which may or may not be inhabited by an actor and the path itself does not have a life-cycle, it never becomes invalid.
 You can create an actor path without creating an actor, but you cannot create an actor reference without creating corresponding actor.

 You can create an actor, terminate it, and then create a new actor with the same actor path.
 The newly created actor is a new incarnation of the actor.
 It is not the same actor.
 An actor reference to the old incarnation is not valid for the new incarnation.
 Messages sent to the old actor reference will not be delivered to the new incarnation even though they have the same path.